TrentJustTrent/Bathud/docs/features.md

 ## Bar

-Bars can be configured with varius widgets.
+Bars can be configured with various widgets.
 The position of the bar can be changed through the system menu Look and Feel controls

 <p style="display: flex; gap: 1rem;">
   <img src="../screenshots/features/bar/top.png" alt="Image 1" style="width: 50%;">